-The City, as reported by American Survey Data between 2017-2021, generally falls in the less than \$55,000 a year, median income tract (Figure 7-47-5).
+The City, as reported by American Survey Data between 2017-2021, generally falls in the less than \$55,000 a year, median income tract (Figure 7-5).
 Between 2017 and 2021, the Census Bureau reports California's median income at \$83,800 annually, well above the City's median income.
-There is a small are portions of the City that falls in the less than \$83,800 more than \$55,000 annually median income tract, when reviewing the four (4) Census Tracts that include the City and it'sits Sphere of Influence.
-This As indicated in Table 7-5, the areas is with higher median incomes are within Census Tracts 1.02 (east of U.S. Highway 101) and 1.07 (north portion of the City and westerly to the coast), where the annual median incomes range from \$54,296 (Tract 1.07) to \$57,563 (Tract 1.02).is just above \$56,000. annual median income east of U.S. Highway 101 and is zoned General Commercial and Public Facility, and is developed as such.
-This These Tracts areas is within the tract group surrounding the City only contain small portions of the City and are, therefore, are and is more representative of the County's median lincome tract group designations.
+There are portions of the City that fall in the more than \$55,000 annually median income tract, when reviewing the four (4) Census Tracts that include the City and its Sphere of Influence.
+As indicated in Table 7-5, the areas with higher median incomes are within Census Tracts 1.02 (east of U.S. Highway 101) and 1.07 (north portion of the City and westerly to the coast), where the annual median incomes range from \$54,296 (Tract 1.07) to \$57,563 (Tract 1.02)..
+These Tracts only contain small portions of the City and are, therefore, more representative of the County's median income.
 The Census Tract areas most notable when comparing median income, however, are Census Tract 1.01 and 1.02, where both the lowest and highest median income is estimated, as well as the lowest and highest percentages of family versus non-family households are located.
 Census Tract 1.01 (majority of City's residential population) has the lowest percent of family households and the highest of nonfamily households, with the lowest annual median income at \$30,682.
 Census Tract 1.02 (east of U.S. Highway 101) has the largest population of family households and the lowest population of nonfamily households, and the highest annual median income (\$57,563).
-The increase inhigher annual median income outside the City is likely due to the development and land opportunities not available in the City.
+The higher annual median income outside the City is likely due to the development and land opportunities not available in the City.
 Lower incomes are likely concentrated in the City as a result of more affordable housing opportunities and access to services.